-Benjamin Lapidus is a scholar, educator, composer, arranger, and Grammy™-nominated musician who has performed and/or recorded Cuban tres, Puerto Rican cuatro, guitar, and voice on film soundtracks, video games, television commercials, and albums with some of the most notable musicians in Latin music and jazz.
+Since the 1990s, Lapidus has performed and/or recorded Cuban tres, Puerto Rican cuatro, guitar, voice, and other instruments on film soundtracks, video games, television commercials, and albums with some of the most notable musicians in Latin music and jazz.
 Some of these collaborations include performances and/or recordings with Andy and Jerry González, Ibrahim Ferrer (Buena Vista Social Club), Pío Leyva (Buena Vista Social Club), Manuel “Puntillita” Alicea (Buena Vista Social Club), Bobby Carcassés, Orlando “Cachaíto” López, Juan Pablo Torres, NEA Jazz Master Cándido Camero, Larry Harlow, Ruben Blades, Típica 73, John “Dandy” Rodríguez, David Oquendo, Xiomara Laugart, Nicky Marrero, Nelson González, Carlos Abadie, Los Hacheros, Pedrito Martínez, Roman Díaz, Paul Carlon, Adonis Puentes, Pablo Menéndez, Bobby Sanabria, Ralph Irizarry, Charlie Sepulveda, Luis Marín, Humberto Ramírez, Harvie S., Hiram “El Pavo” Remón, Gene Jefferson, Frank Anderson, Enid Lowe, Jared Gold, Greg Glassman, Bobby Harden, Brian Lynch, Mark Weinstein, Jeff “Tain” Watts, Larry Goldings, Chico Álvarez, Alfredo “Chocolate” Armenteros, Emilio Barretto, Eddie Zervigón, José Fajardo, Rudy Calzado, Los Afortunados, Jose Conde, Kaori and Yuko Fujii, Roberto Rodríguez, Maurice El Medioni, Michael Torsone, and many others.

 As the leader of the Latin jazz group, Sonido Isleño (founded in 1996), he has performed throughout North and South America, Europe, and the Caribbean while releasing five internationally acclaimed albums of his original compositions.
 In 2007, Lapidus served as musical director and arranger for Garota de Ipanema (JVC/Victor Japan) with Kaori Fujii and toured Japan twice.
-In 2008, he recorded Herencia Judía an album that Newsday’s Ed Morales called “thoughtful and passionate.”
-In 2014, he released his eighth album as a leader, Ochósi Blues featuring NEA Jazz Master and percussion legend Cándido Camero, Charlie Sepúlveda, Bobby Sanabria, Pedrito Martínez, Gene Jefferson, Frank Anderson, Enid Lowe, and jazz organ phenomenon Jared Gold, among others.
-As a composer, Lapidus’s music has been recorded by groups in Cuba and Japan, and has been featured in documentaries and television.
+In 2008, he recorded Herencia Judía and in 2014, he released his eighth album as a leader, Ochósi Blues.
+Blues for Ochún (2023) is his ninth album as a leader.
+As a composer, Lapidus’ music has been recorded by groups in Cuba and Japan, and has been featured in documentaries and television.
 In 2015, Latinjazz USA awarded Lapidus a lifetime achievement award for his contributions to Afro-Latin music.
-In 2016, he wrote the liner notes, contributed an original composition, sang, and played guitar and tres on Andy González’s Grammy™-nominated album, Entre Colegas (2015).
+In 2015, he wrote the liner notes, contributed an original composition, sang, and played electric guitar and Cuban tres on Andy González’s Grammy™-nominated album, Entre Colegas.